He Wang

 [Can you write me a (good) reference letter?]

-2. If you think I can write a letter for you, please email me with your draft and the information of what you will apply for.
+3. If you think I can write a letter for you, please email me with your draft and the information of what you will apply for.
 You could also email me with other information about you such as CVs, transcripts, awards, etc. But please realise that it indicates that I do not know you well if you need to send me a large amount of information.
 My letter will not be useful if it simply summarises your CVs and transcripts, which all will be in your application anyway.

 [Is it difficult to win a PhD scholarship?]

 1. Yes.
 PhD scholarships are won through the competition among all the PhD offer holders.
-So it is difficult to predict how difficult it will be as it depends who applies.
+So it is difficult to predict how difficult it will be as it depends on who applies.

 2. In the past, the winners always had good GPAs from top universities in the world, and first-authored publications in the top venues in their fields.
 This is especially so for International students.